PaolaGaray/react-redux-blog/README.md

-This is a `React` and `Redux` application that essentially renders a list of blog posts that are fetched from an external API.
+This is a `react-redux` application that essentially renders a list of blog posts that are fetched from an external API.

 ### App goals:
 - Absolutely understand the purpose of reducers.